 To ensure our entries are in the proper format, we work with DEP's Information Technology staff to assign the most recent NPS BMPs codes for NEIEN input tables.
-The most recent version is the NEIEN Chesapeake Node Codes List - Version 2019.1 (Aug.
-2019), accessed at http://webservices.chesapeakebay.net/schemas/.
-To ensure our entries use the proper titles of BMPs and measurement names, we refer to the "NEIEN NPS BMP CBP Data Flow_P6Appendix A", which is often updated and posted at the website above.
-Included here as Appendix D is a table based on that NEIEN Appendix, but cropped and annotated for WV's use.
+The most recent version is the NEIEN Chesapeake Node Codes List - Version 2015.3 (Oct.
+2015), accessed at http://webservices.chesapeakebay.net/schemas/.

+To ensure our entries use the proper titles of BMPs and measurement names, we refer to the "NEIEN NPS BMP CBP data flow Appendix A", which is often updated and posted at the website above.
+Included here as Appendix D is a table based on that NEIEN Appendix, "Custom_111215_neien_nps_bmp_cbp_data_flow_appendixA.pdf", but cropped and annotated for WV's use.